davistdaniel/chempleter/README.md

     ``uv sync --extra cpu``

-    For GUI, add it as an extra:

-    ```bash
-    # use --extra cpu instead of --extra gpu128 for CPU inference
-    uv sync --extra gui --extra gpu128
-    ```

 ### Usage
-* To start the GUI:
+* To start the Chempleter GUI:

     ``uv run src/chempleter/gui.py``

-* Use as a python library:
+* To use Chempleter as a python library:

     ```python
     from chempleter import extend